 Exit Rate: Exit rate refers to the percentage of people who left a website from that page.
 The exits rate may have viewed more than just one page in a session.

 See the image below:

 If a visitor landed on the website and leaves without another interaction, it is both a Bounce Rate and Exit Rate.

 On the other hand, If the visitor took any interaction and performed any more action on site: say for example saw more pages on that site, or did a transaction and left the page the page left it is an exit page.

 How To Calculate Bounce Rate in Google Analytics

-Google stated that the bounce rate Google Analytics is calculated by dividing the Bounce rate in a single page session by all sessions.
+Google stated that the bounce rate in Google Analytics is calculated by dividing the Bounce rate in a single page session by all sessions.

-In other words, the percentage of all the sessions on your website, which users viewed only a single page and triggered only a single request.
+In other words, the percentage of all the sessions on your website, in which users viewed only a single page and triggered only a single request.